Set up the Order Entry Steps

 - Customer Listing Detail: The information displayed to the staff.
 Type the '@' symbol in the box and select the necessary information.

-For this demonstration, we will leave everything as default and fill in Customer Listing Detail to include the Customer's name.
+For this demonstration, we will leave everything as default and only fill in Customer Listing Detail to include the Customer's name.

 Set up the Edit Order Line Items